centreborelli/blinddenoising-cnn/README.md

 ## Training

-1. Download the original fusion data (``cd fusion; bash fusion/dl.sh``) and extract each .tar.gz.
+1. Download and extract the original fusion data (``cd fusion; bash fusion/dl.sh``).
 The fusion directory should look like this:
 ```bash
 $ tree fusion | head
 fusion